When Everybody Called

 folks' campfire talks . . . and my mother as a medicine women.

 4. Researchers at the University of Main report that turning blueberries into raisins (by vacuum-drying them, in their case) does not materially affect their texture, although, according to Dr. Al Bushway, Chair of the University's food Science Department, they get chewy.
 The "braisins" can be stored at room temperature for up to a year.
 Al Sicherman, [Minneapolis] Star Tribune, Wednesday, July 6, 1988, 1T.

-17. Cf., Marcia G. Anderson and Kathy L. Hussey-Arntson, "Ojibwa Beadwork Traditions in the Ayer Collections," Minnesota History, 48:4 (1982), 153-157; xxx David A. Armour, "Beads in the Upper Great Lakes: A Study in Acculturation," in Beads: Their Use by Upper Great Lakes Indians (Grand Rapids, MI: rand Rapids Public Museum); and Edna Garte, Circle of Life: Cultural Continuity in Ojibwe Crafts (Duluth, MN: ST. Louis County Historical Society, Chisholm Museum, and Duluth Art Institute, 1984), pp. 16-18. xxx
+19. Cf., Marcia G. Anderson and Kathy L. Hussey-Arntson, "Ojibwa Beadwork Traditions in the Ayer Collections," Minnesota History, 48:4 (1982), 153-157; David A. Armour, "Beads in the Upper Great Lakes: A Study in Acculturation," in Beads: Their Use by Upper Great Lakes Indians, by David A. Armour, et al., Grand Rapids, MI: Grand Rapids Public Museum, 1981; and Edna Garte, Circle of Life: Cultural Continuity in Ojibwe Crafts, Duluth, MN: St. Louis County Historical Society, Chisholm Museum [now The Duluth Children's Museum], and Duluth Art Institute, 1984, pp. 16-18.

 The views and opinions expressed in this page are strictly

 The contents of this page have not been reviewed or approved by the University of Minnesota.

 Department of Studies in Justice, Culture, & Social Change

 215 Cina Hall

 University of Minnesota Duluth (maps)